Henry Green: Novels

 Green's novels are important works of English modernist literature.
 His best-regarded novels are Living (1929), Party Going (1939), and Loving (1945) (now often published together).

 Living documents the lives of Birmingham factory workers in the interwar boom years.
 The main plot concerns Lily Gates and her courting with Bert Jones, one of the factory workers.
 They seek an opportunity to escape the British working-class existence by travelling abroad.
 Crucial to their attempted elopement is Lily's desire to work.
 She is constantly stifled in this venture by the man she calls 'Grandad', Craigan, who is her father's best friend and with whom she lives.
 Another plotline concerns 'Dick' Dupret, the son of the factory owner.
 His father dies, leaving the business to his son.
 There are many disputes between Dupret and Mr Bridges, the factory foreman.
 Mr Bridges fears for his job as Dupret seeks to renovate the factory and its workers.
 The language of the novel is notable for its deliberate lack of definite articles to reflect a Birmingham accent.
 In addition, very few articles are used: "Noise of lathes working began again in this factory.
 Hundreds went along road outside, men and girls.
 Some turned into Dupret factory".
 Green later explained his reasons for using this technique: "I wanted to make that book as taut and spare as possible, to fit the proletarian life I was leading.
 So I hit on leaving out the articles."

 Party Going tells the story of a group of wealthy people travelling by train to a house party.
 Due to fog, however, the train is much delayed and the group takes rooms in the adjacent large railway hotel.
-All the action of the story takes place in the hotel.
+Almost all of the action of the story takes place in the hotel.